-You’ve set up policies and conditions that generate violations, but you aren’t getting notifications for them.
+You've set up policies and conditions that generate incidents, but you aren't getting notifications for them.

-- Check your incident preferences.
-By default, a single incident record is created per policy.
+- Check your issue creation preference.
+By default, a single issue record is created per policy.
 This option sends you the fewest number of notifications.
-If you want more notifications for each condition or violation in a policy, change your preferences.
+If you want more notifications for each condition or incident in a policy, change your preferences.

 - If you’re still having issues with missing notifications, your email may be on our suppression list.
 This prevents us from sending emails to your email address.
 To get your email removed from the list or to troubleshoot any other notification issues, contact our support team at support.newrelic.com.